Baltimore County seeking deal to put solar panels on government buildings and in parks

-Baltimore County officials are considering placing solar panels on a variety of government properties, from a community center in Randallstown to a police station in Dundalk, and in a park in Lansdowne.
+Baltimore County officials are considering placing solar panels on a variety of government properties — from a community center in Randallstown to a police station in Dundalk and a park in Lansdowne.

-The tentative plan, coming three years after an earlier county effort faltered, was disclosed in a request for proposals posted on the county procurement website.
+The tentative plan, coming three years after an earlier county effort faltered, was disclosed in a request for proposals posted on a county website.
 The documents explain the installations would help the county achieve its goal of generating 20% of municipal power needs from renewable sources by 2022.

-The county has identified more than a dozen public properties for possible solar arrays, including the rooftops of the Dundalk police precinct, the Randallstown Community Center, and the elections board office in Hunt Valley.
-County officials also are exploring the possibility of placing the panels in public parks — which could prompt objections to green energy taking up green space.
+County officials have identified more than a dozen public properties for possible solar arrays, including the rooftops of the Dundalk police precinct, the Randallstown Community Center, and the elections board office in Hunt Valley.
+They also are exploring the idea of placing the panels in public parks — which could prompt objections to green energy taking up green space.

 Officials are soliciting design proposals from solar development firms that would install, operate and maintain the panels, while selling the power to the county.
 Bids are due June 18, and county officials emphasized that the plan isn’t finalized.